mongodb/motor/doc/tutorial-tornado.rst

 ----------------
 Motor, like PyMongo, represents data with a 4-level object hierarchy:

-* `MotorClient` represents a mongod process, or a cluster of them.
+* :class:`MotorClient` represents a mongod process, or a cluster of them.
 You explicitly create one of these client objects, connect it to a running mongod or mongods, and use it for the lifetime of your application.
-* `MotorDatabase`: Each mongod has a set of databases (distinct sets of data files on disk).
+* :class:`MotorDatabase`: Each mongod has a set of databases (distinct sets of data files on disk).
 You can get a reference to a database from a client.
-* `MotorCollection`: A database has a set of collections, which contain documents; you get a reference to a collection from a database.
+* :class:`MotorCollection`: A database has a set of collections, which contain documents; you get a reference to a collection from a database.
-* `MotorCursor`: Executing `MotorCollection.find` on
+* :class:`MotorCursor`: Executing :meth:`~MotorCollection.find` on
-  a `MotorCollection` gets a `MotorCursor`, which represents the set of documents matching a query.
+  a :class:`MotorCollection` gets a :class:`MotorCursor`, which
+  represents the set of documents matching a query.

 Creating a Client
 -----------------
-You typically create a single instance of `MotorClient` at the time your application starts up.
+You typically create a single instance of :class:`MotorClient` at the time your application starts up.

 .. doctest:: before-inserting-2000-docs